actum/frontend-checklist/README.md

 The quality of the source files is important for the collaboration between FE developers and designers.

 #### Example

 * The designer should follow [Photoshop Etiquette](http://photoshopetiquette.com/) when creating the source files.
+* Do not use font antialiasing in the PSD (no crisp/sharp/smooth style) - it is not supported in the browsers.

 #### Outcomes

 * Consistency of colors, typography, spacing, …

 ### 1.4.
 Responsive design

+* Define breakpoints: [Bootstrap example](http://getbootstrap.com/css/#grid-options)
 * The file format should be agreed on between the designer and FE developer.
-* Define breakpoints: [Bootstrap example](http://getbootstrap.com/css/#grid-options)

 #### Example